student and faculty

 Wash U is your place.

-Fellowships from the McDonnell Center provide a generous stipend to incoming graduate students in the departments of Physics or Earth and Planetary Sciences.
-These three-year fellowships are offered to outstanding students expressing a special interest in astromaterials, astrophysics, or other space sciences.
+Fellowships from the McDonnell Center provide a generous stipend to incoming graduate students in the Departments of Physics or Earth, Environmental, and Planetary Sciences.
+These two-year fellowships are offered to outstanding students expressing a special interest in one of the research areas of the Center.
 The fellowships provide a nine-month academic year stipend plus tuition remission.
-Renewals for a second and third year are contingent upon satisfactory progress and continued involvement in the space sciences.
-An additional stipend is provided for two summers of support for research.
+Renewals for a second year are contingent upon satisfactory progress and continued involvement in the space sciences.
+An additional stipend is provided for one summer of support for research.

 McDonnell Center Graduate Fellowships